Advertisement

 Turn worry into action

 An especially hard part of living with uncertainty is losing a sense of control over your future, says Tees.
-One way to regain control is to play an active role in your care: Read about your meds, speak up if you’re hesitant about treatments, take notes at appointments.
+One way to regain control is to play an active role in your care: Read about your meds, speak up if you’re uncertain about treatments, take notes at appointments.

-Another way is to take control is to do everything you can to stay fit and well:
+Another way is to take control is to do everything you can to stay fit and well.

-• Eat an overall healthy diet: Follow the advice of your cancer care team or nutritionist.
+Follow the advice of your cancer care team or nutritionist.
 Include plenty of nutrient-dense foods like nut butters and protein-rich shakes to boost your energy and help your body fight the cancer.
 Try these expert tips to enjoy eating, despite chemotherapy side effects.

 Getting outdoors with your family is another meaningful way to take action.
 It’s a proven stress buster, a chance to spend quality time with loved ones and an escape from all things medical.